ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Avoid explicit subscriptions and disposal

-Although [-subscribeNext:error:completed:][RACSignal] and its variants are the most basic way to process a signal, their use can also code more complex by being less declarative, encouraging the use of side effects, and potentially duplicating built-in functionality.
+Although [-subscribeNext:error:completed:][RACSignal] and its variants are the most basic way to process a signal, their use can complicate code by being less declarative, encouraging the use of side effects, and potentially duplicating built-in functionality.